0xveebee/LearnWeb3.first-dapp/README.md

 # LearnWeb3.io - First dApp Tutorial
 > [!IMPORTANT]
 > Create a simple frontend website that can interact with a smart contract you build
-> Tools used: Node.js, VS Code, Remix IDE, Viem, Metamask github
+- Tools used: Node.js, VS Code, Remix IDE, Viem, Metamask github
-> Code used: HTML, CSS, JS, Solidity
+- Code used: HTML, CSS, JS, Solidity

 > [!NOTE]
+> learning outcomes

-> Added testnet currency to wallet
+- Added testnet currency to wallet
-> Setup a lite-server from node.js
+- Setup a lite-server from node.js
-> built a simple webpage
+- built a simple webpage
-> built a simple smart contract with two main functions
+- built a simple smart contract with two main functions
-> Integrated the contract into the webpage (establish a connection to the testnet, connect a user's wallet, sign a transaction to update a value in the smart contract)
+- Integrated the contract into the webpage (establish a connection to the testnet, connect a user's wallet, sign a transaction to update a value in the smart contract)
-> complied solidity code and deployed it on the testnet
+- complied solidity code and deployed it on the testnet

  ## Other Information
 - Tutorial followed here https://learnweb3.io/degrees/ethereum-developer-degree/freshman/build-your-first-d-app-on-ethereum/